 Sometimes drop cloths have little flaws such as colored threads woven into fabric.
 To me this adds interest and texture, so I just roll with it.
 Half of one of the drop cloth had stripes.
 I started to buy another one but decided to use it on the back panel to add interest.
 It works!

-If you need more slip cover ideas, click on Headboard Slipcover.
+For more slip cover ideas, click on DIY Slipcovers and Why I Love Making them.
 Thank you so much for stopping by!

 Linking with Style Showcase, Wow Us Wednesdays, The Creative Circle, Brag About It Link Party, The Inspiration Gallery at Craftberry Bush, The Scoop at Stone Gable, Feathered Nest Friday at French Country Cottage

 ©2017 Armchair Slipcover was first published on Thistle Key Lane™